la2050/archive/_projects/2016/the-help-groups-stem3-academy-coding-computer-robotics-camps-for-special-learners.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Many special learners are underserved in STEM education.
+Our project reduces barriers to STEM skills for students diagnosed with autism, ADHD and other special needs by offering afterschool and summer STEM camps designed specifically for special learners.
+The engaging camps extend the reach of STEM3 Academy, the first K-12 school in the nation designed to build STEM competence in children with special needs, and will include programs in cyber security, robotics, coding and computers.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Student education